 Big e-commerce businesses usually own their logistics to have full control, while some outsource logistics totally through reliable third-party logistics providers.
 In this section, logistics shall be explained thoroughly.

 Marketing is simply getting value by meeting human needs.
 It is the art and science of choosing and getting, keeping, and growing customers through creating, delivering, and communicating superior customer value.
 In general definition, it is meeting human needs profitably through the art of selling.

 In e-commerce, it is not enough to have an electronic store.
 Entrepreneurs need to educate their target market that their business exists.
 With the number of e-commerce sites increasing exponentially, marketing is becoming increasingly essential to obtain the target market’s attention.

 It is typical for a business hosted electronically to find customers that adopt the technology.
 A business online should at least have a strategy to target markets spending time on online technology platforms.
 With the world shifting from analog to digital, e-commerce puts premiums in marketing tactics centered on digital mediums such as, but not limited to, search engines, content websites, social media, and online video streaming, among others.

 E-Commerce Business Idea Development

 This part of the course discusses how to build e-commerce concepts, from market segmentation and targeting to mining problems and customer discovery interviews, to develop a viable idea.
 With the numerous guides available on the internet on how to start an e-commerce business, the challenge for entrepreneurs is to come up with a good e-commerce business idea and the development of it until it can be worthy of an investment.

 9 out of 10 businesses fail to sustain operations a year after their inception.
-One of the reasons that are often overlooked is the concept entrepreneurs are trying to pursue.
+One of the often overlooked reasons is the concept entrepreneurs are trying to pursue.
 Many attribute the failure to success to how well the e-commerce pillars are set up.
 However, a bad e-commerce idea may set an entrepreneur to failure.